ACURATE IDE Study: Safety and Effectiveness of the Experimental Acurate Valve for Transcatheter Aortic Valve Replacement

 ACURATE IDE: Transcatheter Replacement of Stenotic Aortic Valve Through Implantation of ACURATE in Subjects InDicatEd for TAVR

 Subjects will be enrolled at up to 85 centers in the United States, Canada, Europe, and Australia.
-There will be up to 1,670 subjects in ACURATE IDE.
+There will be up to 1,720 subjects in ACURATE IDE.
 The ACURATE IDE study cohorts include the following. - Randomized Cohort: A prospective, multicenter, 1:1 randomized controlled trial (RCT; ACURATE versus a commercially available balloon-expandable SAPIEN 3™ Transcatheter Heart Valve or future iteration [SAPIEN 3; Edwards Lifesciences LLC, Irvine, CA, USA] or a commercially available self-expanding CoreValve® Transcatheter Aortic Valve Replacement System, CoreValve® Evolut™ R Recapturable TAVR System, EVOLUT™ PRO System, or future iteration [CoreValve; Medtronic, Inc., Dublin, Ireland]).
 There will be up to 1,500 subjects in the RCT. - Roll-In Cohort: A non-randomized roll-in phase with the test device.
 Centers that do not have implantation experience with the ACURATE neo™ Aortic Bioprosthesis (transfemoral delivery; Boston Scientific Corporation, Marlborough, MA, USA) will perform at least 2 roll-in cases before commencing treatment in the randomized cohort.
 Centers with prior experience with ACURATE are not required to do roll-in cases.
 Data from roll-in subjects will be summarized separately from the randomized cohort and will not be included in the primary endpoint analysis. - 4D CT Imaging Substudy: Selected centers with the ability to perform high quality 4D computer tomography (CT) scans will include subjects in a 4D CT Imaging Substudy to assess the prevalence of reduced leaflet mobility and hypoattenuated leaflet thickening (HALT) and the relationship, if any, to clinical events.
-Subjects will be randomized to test (ACURATE) and control device.
+Subjects will be randomized to test (ACURATE) and control device. - ACURATE Prime™ XL Nested Registry: A non-randomized, nested registry cohort of subjects who will receive the ACURATE Prime™ Transfemoral Aortic Valve System XL (ACURATE Prime XL Nested Registry).
+Participating centers will be a subset of United States centers that have enrolled subjects in ACURATE IDE.
+Data from subjects in this nested registry will be summarized separately from the randomized and roll-in cohorts.
 All subjects implanted will be followed at baseline, peri- and post-procedure, at discharge or 7 days post-procedure (whichever comes first), 30 days, 6 months, and then annually for up to 10 years post-procedure.
 Enrolled subjects who do not have a study device implanted will be assessed through 1-year post-procedure for safety/adverse events.

-Aortic Stenosis Aortic Valve Stenosis ACURATE neo2™ Transfemoral TAVR System Medtronic CoreValve TAVR System Edwards SAPIEN 3 TAVR System
+Aortic Stenosis, Aortic Valve Stenosis, ACURATE neo2™ Transfemoral TAVR System, Medtronic CoreValve TAVR System, Edwards SAPIEN 3 TAVR System, ACURATE Prime™ Transfemoral TAVR System XL

 You can join if…